Bcrypt: Versioning history

 In June 2011, a bug was discovered in crypt_blowfish, a PHP implementation of bcrypt.
 It was mis-handling characters with the 8th bit set.
 They suggested that system administrators update their existing password database, replacing $2a$ with $2x$, to indicate that those hashes are bad (and need to use the old broken algorithm).
 They also suggested the idea of having crypt_blowfish emit $2y$ for hashes generated by the fixed algorithm.

-Nobody else, including canonical OpenBSD, adopted the idea of 2x/2y.
+Nobody else, including Canonical and OpenBSD, adopted the idea of 2x/2y.
 This version marker change was limited to crypt_blowfish.